cherren8/Cohesion/README.md

 •	When running the script on a datasets where correlations for 500 taxa were calculated, the script took 30-60 minutes to run.
 The run time is directly proportional to the number of iterations (iter).
 We found that using iter = 40 was sufficient during parameter optimization (i.e. while determining the persistence cutoff and type of null model to use), but that a larger value (iter = 200) was best to generate final results.

-•	If using DNA sequencing data, try clustering the sequences based on different percent similarity cutoffs.
+•	If using clustering methods with DNA sequencing data, try comparing results after using different percent similarity cutoffs.